How to Draw Electrical Diagrams

 Find More Symbols

 Each template comes with a few relevant symbol libraries already docked.
-You can scroll through through them or use the carats (small black arrows to the right of the name) to expand and collapse any library.
+You can scroll through through them or use the carats (small black arrows to the left of the name) to expand and collapse any library.

 You can also drag libraries up and down the stack to reorder them.